Menu

 Education

 You should educate employees on identifying common cyber threats and previous malicious attack behaviors to avoid falling victim to phishing attacks and other social engineering attempts.
-Employees should also understand the sensitive nature of data, the risks of losing it and why they should not give client information during phishing attempts.
+Employees should also understand the sensitive nature of data, the risks of losing it, and why they should not give client information during phishing attempts.
 A cybersecurity specialist can conduct this training.

-Lessons worth paying attention in 2023
+Lessons worth paying attention

-In the future, phishing, ransomware, third-party risks and medical device security vulnerabilities will most likely be persistent threats in the healthcare.
+In the future, phishing, ransomware, third-party risks, and medical device security vulnerabilities will most likely be persistent threats in healthcare.
 However, this does not mean that organizations can do nothing to mitigate risks and learn from previous years' cybersecurity incidents.
 So, let's look at the most important changes that will impact our cybersecurity in the future.

 Artificial Intelligence